Give2Peer/g2p-client-android/README.md

 - [x] Bugfix: switching from map to profile and map again launches a new instance of the map
 - [x] Bugfix: item popup window of the wrong size on high dpi screens
+- [x] Bugfix: issue #1 : items sometimes disappear from the map

 1.0.0 (01-05-16)